jaiq1987/f3-events/README.md

 And I use the concept of the ikkez library.

-Also, I had to remake some of the methods that I picked up from Fat Free Framework Base to integrate Dice DI
+Also, I had to remake some of the methods that I picked up from Fat Free Framework Base to integrate Dice DI.
+But you can use it without Dice without making changes :)

 This event system need a debug and evolution